martinghunt/slurmzy/README.md

 slurmzy run <memory in GB> <name> <command>
 ```

+Notes:

-By default it sets a time limit of 1 hour.
+* By default it sets a time limit of 1 hour.
 Change this to limit to
   `N` hours  with `--time N`.
+* The default queue/partition is slurm's default, unless you have
+  the environment variable `SLURMZY_DEFAULT_PARTITION` set, in which case
+  that is used.
+Either way, the option `--queue` overrides the default.

 The job will write all `stdout` to the file `name.o`, and all `stderr` to
 `name.e`.
 It will also add some job stats at the end of `name.o`: the output